 “We don’t overschedule ourselves.
 My husband and I spend lots of time at home.
 My kids dig in the dirt and ride bikes, we blow bubbles and go to the beach,” says [Lindsay Miller, a mother of three boys, ages 2, 4, and 7]…

 “These days when everyone is so busy, we need to be intentional about making space for family time…” Family time, says Contey [cofounder of Slow Family Living] is different for all of us.
 “You might say, ‘we’re all here on Thursday mornings, so let’s make a leisurely pancake breakfast’; or one night a week take a walk in the dark before bed.
 Something like that can feel really special and the kids will remember it as they get older”…

 I loved that line about simply watching your children.
-The other day, the boys were taking a bath, and instead of cleaning up the room or scrubbing them down, I decided to just look at them.
-I noticed how Anton’s hair sticks out to each side, making him look like Doc from Back to the Future.
+The other day, the boys were taking a bath, and instead of cleaning up the room or scrubbing them down, I decided to look at them.
+I noticed how Anton’s hair sticks out to each side, like Doc from Back to the Future.
 And Toby was softly humming a tune, which I didn’t recognize at first, but then realized was “So Long, Farewell” from the Sound of Music. (“And you and you and you!”)
-And their round bellies and soft cheeks and serious focus on bath toys broke my heart from the sweetness.
+And their round bellies and serious focus on bath toys broke my heart from the sweetness.
 And I could have just as easily missed it!

 My approach has typically been to squeeze in fun outings with them, especially if I’ve been at work all day.
 But maybe it’s nice sometimes to not do anything.